holoviz/holoviz/doc/background.rst

    inside and outside of a notebook context

-Solving problems using PyViz tools
+Solving problems using HoloViz tools
 ----------------------------------

-Why do we say that PyViz is an ecosystem, as opposed to an application or a tool?
-The answer is that PyViz consists of a large set of loosely related, separately maintained components, not some single monolithic application.
-In practice, different people will use different PyViz tools in different ways to solve different problems.
+Why do we say that HoloViz is an ecosystem, as opposed to an application or a tool?
+The answer is that HoloViz consists of a large set of loosely related, separately maintained components, not some single monolithic application.
+In practice, different people will use different HoloViz tools in different ways to solve different problems.

 For instance, if we focus on the needs of a data scientist/analyst who